George Malcolm White

-George Malcolm White FAIA (November 1, 1920 – June 17, 2011) was an American architect who served as the Architect of the Capitol from January 27, 1971, to November 21, 1995.
+George Malcolm White (November 1, 1920 – June 17, 2011) was an American architect who served as the Architect of the Capitol from January 27, 1971 to November 21, 1995.

 Life

 He was born in Cleveland, Ohio and attended the Massachusetts Institute of Technology at the age of sixteen.
 He graduated with a B.S. and an M.S. in electrical engineering in 1941.
 He later received an M.B.A. from Harvard and a J.D. from Case Western Reserve University.
 He oversaw the construction of the Library of Congress James Madison Memorial Building and the Hart Senate Office Building, as well as the restoration of the old Supreme Court and Senate chambers.